AdaCore/gnatstudio/docs/users_guide/main_window.rst

 checkboxes next to the names will enable to disable the context.
 Note that this list is only displayed when you have accessed the omni-search by clicking directly into it.
-If you accessed it via :kbd:`shift-F3` or the equivalent menu :menuselection:`File-->Open From Project...`, then only a subset of the settings will be displayed.
+If you accessed it via :kbd:`shift-F3` or the equivalent menu :menuselection:`File --> Open From Project...`, then only a subset of the settings will be displayed.

 Still in this settings dialog, you can also reorder the context.
 This